[Planet Surface]

 YOUNG CHAKOTAY: I'm sorry I can't be what you want me to be.

-CHAKOTAY: Decreasing speed to 720 KPH.
-Entering terminal approach phase.
+CHAKOTAY: Decreasing speed to seven hundred twenty kph.
+Entering

 TORRES: Visibility still zero.
 Switching to enhanced terrain scanning.